 The weight of the vacuum cleaner is a very important factor.
 Weights of vacuum cleaners vary greatly from type to type and from model to model.
 As discussed above, canister vacuums tend to be the heaviest, followed by upright vacuums, then stick models.

 For elderly people, the lighter the vacuum, the better.
 But, the weight must also be balanced with the suction power of the unit.
-Many of the extremely lightweight models lack suction.
+Many of the extremely lightweight models lack suction as compared to their heavier counterparts.
 Look for a model that is a weight the elderly person can manage while also doing the job needed.

 While on the subject of power type, the location of the on/off switch should be considered.
 Some vacuums turn on with foot switches and some use hand switches.
-If the elderly person has arthritic hands or painful joints, the foot switch is sometimes the best choice, There are models though that have easy to use hand switches.
-On the other hand, if there are foot problems or deformities, the hand operated switch is the best choice.
+If the elderly person has arthritic hands or painful joints, the foot switch is sometimes the best choice, However, there are models that have easy to use hand switches.
+On the other hand, if there are foot problems or deformities, the hand-operated switch is the best choice.
 This is an important factor that many people may not have considered.

 Some vacuums come with a cord that is automatically wound back into the machine at the press of a button.
 This can be very helpful to an elderly person – especially one with a balance problem.
 The up and down, back and forth motion required to wrap a cord on a vacuum can be difficult – if not dangerous – for some elderly people.

 Let a Self-Propel Vacuum Do (Most) of the Work!

 Some vacuums even have an automatic drive system that helps propel the vacuum forward and backward.
 This can be very helpful to a senior who is weak and finds pushing a vacuum on carpet difficult.
 I would advise against this option though if there are balance problems to think about.
 The vacuum could pull away too quickly and cause a fall if the elderly person cannot react quick enough.

 Bag Full Indicators Save Maintenance and Messes